bralri/bralri/src/blog/tethered-publics.md

 <p>Tethered Publics statement:</p>

 <blockquote>
-<p class="indent">"Step into the captivating world of augmented reality (AR) art through the innovative *Home Collection 2023* exhibition, curated by Tethered Publics.
+<p>"Step into the captivating world of augmented reality (AR) art through the innovative *Home Collection 2023* exhibition, curated by Tethered Publics.
 As emerging technologies transform how we perceive and engage with art, this exhibition strives to re-envision concepts of collecting and displaying items within domestic environments, seamlessly connecting physical and digital manifestations.</p>

 <br>